V4Fire/Core/src/core/request/README.md

 });
 ```

-### Creating a new request function with the default request options
+### Creating a new request factory with the specified URL and default request options

 The third overload helps to create a factory of requests.
 It takes a URL to request, additional options (optional), and the special resolve function.